unisonweb/unison/unison-src/transcripts/edit-command.output.md

     missing

 ```
-# `edit2`
+# `edit`

-The `edit2` command adds to the current fold, and takes care not to add definitions that are already in the file.
+The `edit` command adds to the current fold, and takes care not to add definitions that are already in the file.

 This stanza does nothing for some reason (transcript runner bug?), so we repeat it twice.